ampmresearch/ampmresearch.github.io/index.md

 ### Topics

-The question this workshop aims to bring to the foreground is what are the possible intersections between ABM (methods and tools) and policy-making, taking particularly into account normative standpoints and concerns (law-making, norm emergence, norm operationalization, ...), and the corresponding computational challenges.
+AMPM is envisioned to be complementary to the traditional scope of computational social science, complex system research, and agent-based modeling, focusing on three main tracks:

+- models/theories going beyond policies, targeting normative and cognitive phenomena;
+- empirical methods, associated with the practice of ABM in policy and norm-making contexts;
+- better, dedicated tooling, such as computational methods, languages, and interfaces.

 In perspective, the workshop creates space for the ABM call for a “computation-enhanced regulatory empiricism”, exploiting computation to investigate factual underpinnings of the legal phenomenon, like the intricate networks of cognitive, social, technological, and legal mechanisms through which law emerges, is applied, and exerts its effects.

 ### Scope